 When you celebrate Ramadan in America, you can travel the world without leaving the country.
 You can share these meals with friends and family, learning more about each other as you eat.
 While you’ll experience pangs of hunger and thirst throughout the day because of the fast, you’ll develop a new sense of gratitude and empathy for the less fortunate who may not know where their next meal is coming from.
 As a person fasts, they can understand the meaning of self-control and learn to savor meals that they are privileged to enjoy.

 “Self-control is something all members of our society should exhibit—and religion doesn’t have anything to do with it.
 Ramadan is really a time that helps me to exercise this and it is a blessing,” Durdana Rahman, a Muslim mother of three from Warren, Michigan tells HelloGiggles.

 Besides developing gratitude, Ramadan is also a time for reflection and unification–and I would ask my non-Muslim neighbors to join in the celebrations.

 “I think we live in a world of instant gratification and are so connected with everything and everyone.
-I’d say one thing others can’t see from outside is that [Ramadan] can teach steadfastness, taking a step back disconnecting, and appreciating everything you have,” says Mutasim Chowdhury, a 20-year-old Muslim.
+I’d say one thing others can’t see from the outside is that [Ramadan] can inspire people to practice steadfastness, take a step back to disconnect, and appreciate everything you have,” says Mutasim Chowdhury, a 20-year-old Muslim.

 One does not need to be Muslim to appreciate and learn from Ramadan.
 I encourage all Americans to take the good they can from this special month.
-From being more united, to appreciating diversity, to building communities.
-Trump’s attacks are not only hurting us, but weakening the country as whole.
+From being more united to appreciating diversity to building communities.
+Trump’s attacks are not only hurting us but weakening the country as a whole.
 In order to see progress, we must support each other as we speak out against bigotry in all shapes and forms.
 As the saying goes, united we stand and divided we fall.
 So as Ramadan ends and we move into Eid, let us use this time as a bonding and empowering experience, and unite for progress.